florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 #import "../wip.typ": todo, td

-= Criteria for plugin systems
+= Criteria for good plugin systems
 // TODO Normally a technology comparison defined weights for each score To evaluate whether Wasm is a viable technology for versatile plugin systems, one must first understand what criteria make a plugin system good and versatile.
 This section will perform a technology comparison between several technologies and existing software projects.